bgmcmullen/reading-notes/301/class-01.md

 # Class 01 Reading Notes:

-A component is a piece of code designed with a specific, reusable and portable functionality and can often interact with other components.\
+A component is a piece of code designed with a specific, reusable and versatile functionality, and can often interact with other components.\
 \
 The Characteristic of a component are:\
 \